Tulsa County Elected Officials

 Official website for the City of Bixby

-Bixby is a city in Tulsa and Wagoner counties in the U.S. state of Oklahoma, and is a suburb of Tulsa.
-The population was 13,336 at the 2000 census and 20,884 in the 2010 census.
+Bixby is a city in Tulsa and Wagoner counties in the U.S. state of Oklahoma; it is a suburb of Tulsa.
+Its population was 28,609 at the 2020 census and 20,884 in the 2010 census, an increase of 36.99 percent[6] In 2010, Bixby became the 19th largest city in Oklahoma.
 It is nicknamed "The Garden Spot of Oklahoma" for its rich agrarian heritage.
-Though one of the fastest growing communities in Oklahoma, it remains a sod-growing center and a popular location for purchasing fresh vegetables.(from Wikipedia.org)
+Although it is one of the fastest-growing communities in Oklahoma, it remains a sod-growing center and a popular location for purchasing fresh vegetables.(from Wikipedia.org)

 Contact the City of Bixby at 116 W. Needles - P.O.
 Box 70, Bixby, OK 74008